This is our first post bringing you reviews of the Edinburgh Festival Fringe. We’ll have a few more over the coming days. Today we begin with comedy

 Image 1: From Macho Like Me, used with permission.
 A photograph of Helie Lee on stage.
 She is sitting on a bar stool in the middle of the stage with her legs crossed and her arms held out as if she’s asking a question.
 She is wearing jeans, trainers, a baseball cap and a tie.
 On the wall behind her are sports jerseys, a dart board, and a screen.

 Image 2: From Harriet Kemsley: The Girl on the Wrong Train, photographer Karla Gowlett.
 Kemsley lies on her back in the photograph on a lawn covered in daisies.
 Her arms are outstretched and she’s smiling.

 Image 3: From Ever Mainard: Let Me Be Your Main Man, used with permission.
 Mainard looks directly at the camera.
 She is wearing an inflated yellow life jacket.
 She has short brown hair down to her ears.

 Image 4: From The Ruby Darlings Show, used with permission.
 Two women look at the camera, they are both holding up pieces of white card in front of their torsos.
 The piece of card on the right is blank, and the piece of card on the left says “SMALL MAN IN A CANOE”.
 They both have glamourous hair and make-up and look serious.

-Image 5: From Bella Younger’s Deliciously Stella, used with permission.
+Image 5 and the feature image: From Bella Younger’s Deliciously Stella, used with permission.
 Younger stands at a kitchen counter wearing jeans and a t-shirt.
 She has a huge piece of cheese in her right hand and she’s biting into it.
 There is a cheese grater on the counter in front of her.
 She has blonde hair and is looking straight at the camera.